Is Your Phone Listening To You: An Experiment

 There is still a long way to go in having a green supply chain but progress is being made and a green future can certainly be on the horizon.
 The analysis of this huge amount of data can really help a company become greener and improve their CSR, and I’m excited to see what developments will happen in the near future.

 How do you think businesses can use big data to improve their CSR?
 How do you think big data can be used more to create a greener supply chain?
-I’d love to hear your thoughts in the comments below.

 This blog was originally published on LinkedIn.
 To read the original article click here